ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 #### NFS Architecture

-In my setup I opted to create a storage class for Jenkins, Netdata, Traefik and Localstack so that when I hit strange NFS anamolies I can debug them on an individual bases for each storage class without affecting the entire cluster.
+In my setup I opted to create a storage class for Jenkins, Netdata, Traefik and Localstack so that I could troubleshoot storage classes on an individual bases without affecting the entire cluster.

 ```shell
 NAME                         PROVISIONER            RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE